smygw72/P-KAI/README.md

 ## Dataset

-We used two kinds of small dataset (< 100) and a pairwise annotation representing which one is superior/inferior/equivalent for each pair.
+We used two kinds of small dataset (size < 100) and a pairwise annotation representing which one is superior/inferior/equivalent for each pair.
 One dataset is from [PSA(Piano-Skill-Assessment)](https://github.com/ParitoshParmar/Piano-Skills-Assessment) and the other is our original dataset collected from Youtube.
 PSA contains 62 different songs and our dataset 32 same songs (”For Elise” by Beethoven).

+## Example

+hoge

 ## Performance

 Accuracy on k-folds cross validation (k=3)

-- PDR: XX%
+- PDR: 84%
 - APR: XX%
 - APR_TCN: XX%
 - TCN_APR: XX%